EmbeddedChan/DroidOTDR/README.md

 This application does not request any permissions and does not collect, store, or share any user data.

+## ☕ Support

-- *This app is free and contains no ads.
-If you enjoy using it, you can support me by buying me a coffee!*
+If you find this project helpful, you can [buy me a coffee](https://www.paypal.me/didadi2024) via PayPal.

+Thank you! 🙏